 What is Collagen?

-Collagen is a protein that occurs naturally in our bodies and provides structure, strength, and support throughout the body.
-There are about 28 types of collagen that can be broadly classified into five categories.
-In terms of skin health, collagen promotes a youthful appearance by increasing hydration, retaining firmness, improving elasticity, and reducing wrinkles.
+Collagen is a protein naturally occurring in our bodies and accounts for providing structure, strength, and support throughout your body.
+About 28 types of collagen that can be broadly classified into five categories have been identified.
+In terms of skin health, collagen plays a vital role in providing hydration, retaining firmness, boosting elasticity, and providing an overall youthful appearance.

-However, the rate of collagen production slows with age.
-Eventually, it manifests as wrinkles, sagging, loss of mobility, muscle ache, and other signs of aging.
-As a result, people turn to skincare with collagen or supplements to compensate for the collagen loss.
-Oral collagen supplements come in various forms, including powder, capsules, liquids, and gummies.
-Some well-known advantages of collagen supplements include the following:
+However, the rate of collagen production declines progressively with age and eventually reflects through various signs of aging, such as wrinkles, sagging, loss of mobility, muscle aches, and more.
+Hence, people resort to skincare with collagen to compensate for the loss.
+Oral collagen supplements come in various forms, such as powder, capsules, liquids, and gummies.
+Some well-known benefits of collagen supplements include: Some well-known advantages of collagen supplements include the following:

 What is Acne?

-Acne is a common skin disorder characterized by inflamed spots or pimples caused by pore clogging.
-Acne can often be observed on the face; however, it can also appear on the shoulders, upper arms, neck, chest, back, and buttocks.
-Acne peaks in adolescence and early adulthood, affecting approximately 85% of people aged 12 to 24.
-Nonetheless, it can occur at any age.
+Acne is a common skin disorder that appears as inflamed spots or pimples caused primarily by the clogging of pores.
+The occurrence of acne on the facial skin is well-known; however, it can also be present on the shoulders, upper arms, neck, chest, back, and buttocks.
+Studies convey that acne peaks in adolescence and early adulthood, affecting around 85% of people between 12 and 24.
+Nevertheless, it can occur in people of any age.

 The types of acne are as follows: